 Chapter 7 describes several aspects of imaging to consider in ALMA observations.
-A short description on the different configurations proposed for Cycle 6 is included.
+A short description on the different configurations proposed for Cycle 8 is included.
+Note that in Cycle 8, the two longest baseline configurations will not be available (Configuration-9 with a maximum baseline of 13.9 km and Configuration-10 with a maximum baseline of 16.2 km).
 Concepts of shadowing, beam shape, and spatial scale filtering are revisited.
 Mosaicing and 12-m and 7-m Array data combination are also presented.

-Chapter 8 describes the observing modes offered for Cycle 6 and the observing sequence of projects.
-Single field interferometry, mosaics, single-dish observations, polarization, multiple region modes, solar, VLBI, astrometry and ephemeris observations are detailed in this section.
+Chapter 8 describes the observing modes offered for Cycle 8 and the observing sequence of projects.
+Single field interferometry, mosaics, single-dish observations, polarization, multiple region modes, Solar, VLBI, astrometry and ephemeris observations are detailed in this section.